Abdulsalam101/alx-system_engineering-devops/0x00-shell_basics/README.md

+The 102-tree file : is a shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 The 103-commas file : is a script that lists all the files and directories of the current directory, separated by commas (,) The school.mgc file : is a shell script Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0